z-------------/CPod/README.md

 3. Run `yarn start` to start CPod.

 If you are contributing, be sure not to work on `all.js` or on any of the compiled `.html` or `.css` files when there is a `.pug` or `.scss` counterpart, respectively.

+### Packaging

+If you want to try the latest changes before they are available in a (pre)release, you can package CPod by following steps 0 to 2 in [Install for development](#install-for-development) then running `yarn dist`.
+The binary/installer should then be in the `dist` directory.